More of the music of Ludwig van Beethoven (1770-1827)

 The piano is so clear, yet the orchestra is as rich and smooth as one could possibly ask for.
 No smear, no congestion, no bandwidth limitations – this is the sound of the master tape.
 No modern reissue — digital or analog — will ever be able to reproduce more than a fraction of the sound found on this pressing.

 Big, lively and less congested that most of the copies we played.
-Side one had no smear, this side has a touch, but the sound is glorious nevertheless.
+Side one had no smear, this side has a touch, but the sound is wonderful nevertheless.

 Listen to the woodwinds on this side; they are glorious.
 You will have a hard time finding better sound for that section of the orchestra on other recordings.